-Still, we’re sure all will be revealed in future episodes of the Mandalorian – though no matter what they tell us his real name is, it’s hard to imagine anyone moving away from calling him Baby Yoda until the end of time.
+We’re confident that more details will be revealed in season two of The Mandalorian – though no matter what they tell us his real name is, it’s hard to imagine anyone moving away from calling him Baby Yoda until the end of time.

 The Mandalorian season two premieres on Disney+ on Friday 30th October.
 New episodes are released on Fridays.
 Check out what else is available on the service with our best movies on Disney Plus and best shows on Disney Plus guides, or visit our TV Guide to find out what’s on tonight.